 Phu Quoc island, situated roughly 40 kilometers away from the south coast of Vietnam, is an emerald island where tranquility is never far away.
-An underpopulated island close to the Gulf of Thailand, Phu Quoc is truly a hidden paradise.
+Phu Quoc is truly a hidden paradise, an underpopulated island close to the Gulf of Thailand.

 Its untouched nature and pristine coastline make it an amazing vacation destination for wanderlusts to discover.
 During the Vietnam war, the island housed Phu Quoc prison – the largest prisoner’s camp of South Vietnam, detaining thousands of prisoners of war.